DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 At later stages I attempted to use a Samsung S6 Edge in place of the S4 but found that little changed in the results leading me to believe that the technology in the microphones was not overwhelmingly different.

 ![s6](J:\University\University\MSc\Project\Final\Corpus\hardware\s6.jpg)
+<span class="highlight"> This pic is not working </span>
 ​                                                                         (Samsung Galaxy S6 Edge)

 #### Microphone

-The important aspect of the phone itself is the Microphone with the focus of the hardware being on it's capabilities.
-Now unsurprisingly Samsung do not provide the specifications of the microphone that other manufactures will, normally we can expect a datasheet reflecting the quality of the microphone but in this case nothing is present.
-The model of phone is referred to the Samsung I9505 Galaxy S4 only provides minimal specifications on what the phone is capable of doing; such as wireless (WiFi) specifications.
+The important aspect of the phone itself is the microphone with the focus of the hardware being on it's capabilities.
+Now unsurprisingly, Samsung do not provide the specifications of the microphone that other manufactures will.
+Normally we can expect a datasheet reflecting the quality of the microphone but in this case nothing is present.
+The model of phone, referred to as the Samsung I9505 Galaxy S4, only provides minimal specifications on what the phone is capable of doing; such as wireless (WiFi) specifications.

 Instead I opted to use a spectral frequency analyser and some code to identify the frequency spectrum that the S4 could sample at.
 We can assume that the phone samples human speech and that if humans can hear between a range of 20Hz-20KHz then the phone must be able to sample this correctly.

-Assuming such that the highest range is 20KHz then we can use Nyquists theorem to determine that the highest safest sampling rate that will cause no audio loss is 2 times that, hence 40KHz, standard sampling rates around this value include 44.1KHz and 48KHz.
+Assuming such that the highest range is 20KHz then we can use Nyquist's theorem to determine that the highest safest sampling rate that will cause no audio loss is twice that, hence 40KHz, standard sampling rates around this value include 44.1KHz and 48KHz.

 We can prove this further by demonstrating using a spectral analyser that the phone is able to identify frequency responses from upwards of 20KHz.

 ![spectro](hardware/spectro.png)

-Therefore I knew that the phones microphone should be more than capable of identifying the keystrokes of the keyboard.
+Therefore I knew that the phone's microphone should be more than capable of identifying the keystrokes of the keyboard.
 However the accuracy may not be as high as more omnidirectional and precise microphones.

 ### 4.2 The Android Operating System

 As mentioned prior this operating system designed by Google is found on more smartphones than any other operating system.
-Not all phones run the same versions with many running older versions rather than the newest versions.
+Not all phones run the same version, with many running older versions rather than the newest.
 Vendors will often tailor Android for their users in the case of Samsung providing or closing certain features behind their security or providing enhanced features such as 'Samsung Pay'.

 ![android](hardware/android.png)